kurniawano/ictpsp.github.io/_Notes/Basic_Operators.md

 In the above code, the multiplication operator only has the left operand and it gives a `SyntaxError`.

 We can think of operator as another primitive abstraction concept of a computation.
 Recall that every computation may take in output and produce output.
 In this case, an operator takes in the operands as its input.
 Moreover, the operator is evaluated and produces an output value.
 Python evaluates the expression and produces a value.
 For example, in the expression `steps * 2`, Python first evaluates the variable reference `steps` and get its value.
 This value and a literal integer of `2` are the operands.
 Python then evaluates the multiplication using these two operands as the input to the multiplication function.
-In this way, operators are convinient way of expression a computation as compared to having call a function such as the following.
+In this way, operators are convenient way of expressing a computation as compared to calling a function such as the following.

 ```python
 cadence = multiply(steps, 2)